 "But what took you up to the old church at all, out of the road, and at that time of the night, Larry?" she asked.

 Larry scratched his head and saw he had better tell the truth.
 "Nancy, I confess.
 I followed a young, headless woman -"

-His wife heard no more, "I knew it was a woman, but a woman without any head, Larry!
+His wife heard no more, "I knew it was a woman, but a woman without a head, Larry!
 Larry, going after such - oh - oh -".
 For a while she did not know what to say.
+Only later she did.